 In terms of formation, he prefers a 4-3-3.
 With Napoli, this has involved the use of two physically strong but technically assured centre-backs in Kalidou Koulibaly and Raul Albiol in front of a sweeper-keeper in Jose Reina.

 They are flanked by two energetic full-backs: Elseid Hysaj and Faouzi Ghoulam.
 Jorginho acts as the midfield pivot, linking with the centre-backs during build-up, while Marek Hamsik and Allan are more forward-thinking.
 The attacking trident consists of one fluid No.9, Dries Mertens, and two wide forwards – José Callejón and Lorenzo Insigne – who are comfortable cutting inside.

 One of the most noticeable aspects of the way Sarri teams play is the speed and verticality of their possession.
-While they tend to dominate the ball – they have completed 3551 more passes than Juventus so far this season – they are not conservative and regularly look to go forward and break the lines.
+While they tend to dominate the ball, they are not conservative and regularly look to go forward and break the lines.
 They often establish control through short passes at the back before building attacks with penetrative passes to Mertens, who will then lay off to one of Hamsik or Allan to drive into the attacking third.